LinuxDevil/Study-Helpers/README.md

 -   `pomodoro.py`: The Python script that implements the Pomodoro timer logic.
 -   `pomodoro.sh`: A Bash script that runs the `pomodoro.py` script with default options.
 -   `sounds/`: A directory containing sound files that can be played at the end of each Pomodoro cycle and break.

+## Lofi Script

+The Lofi script is a Python script that will play the Lofi music for you in the background!

+### Usage

+To use the `lofi-music.py` script, you can run it like this:

+`python study_music.py --option`

+Options:
+1. --play
+2. --stop

 ## Aliases Script